PHPHitman/CRM/readme.md

 * Tech 4 - Bootstrap 4

 ## Setup

-1.To run local start your local server, for example XAMPP, and switch on MySQL Server as well.
-2.Next download repository and unpack it to htdocs inside xampp installation folder.
+* Clone or download repository and unpack it (if you're going to use XAMPP move it into htdocs inside XAMPP installation directory)
-3.Open terminal and go into project directory 4.Ececute commands:
+* Open terminal and go into project directory
+ * Start your local server, for example Apache with XAMPP, and switch on MySQL server as well.
+You can use Symfony server instead by executing command:
+	  * php -S 127.0.0.1:8000 -t public
+* Ececute commands:
-	composer install
+	* composer install
-	yarn install
+	* yarn install
-	yarn add --dev @symfony/webpack-encore
+	* yarn add --dev @symfony/webpack-encore
-	yarn add webpack-notifier --dev
+	* yarn add webpack-notifier --dev
-	yarn encore dev
+	* yarn encore dev

-5.Type http://localhost/crm-master/public/index.php/ in your browser
+* Type localhost/crm-master/public/index.php/ in your browser (*crm-master* is default project name)
+* Admin account username: admin password: admin

+I wrote this instruction on my computer where I have already installed PHP and setted global path, so probably it will be necessery.
+If you use password to phpmyadmin you'll have to add it into .env file.

+If you'll have any issues with setup sorry for that, I've wrote it from my mind, didn't check it on different machine.

 ## Code Examples